Terminus-Suborbital-Research-Program/AMALTHEA-Software-Systems/Style Sheet.md

-# Rust Style Guide for Embedded Aerospace Mission
+# Rust Style Guide for AMALTHEA

 ## Table of Contents
 1. [Introduction](#introduction)